RebeccaFlach/covid-modeling/reports/draft_report.md

 **Figure 4: Infections v.
 Maximum Capacity**, representing the relationship between the average number of infections per day vs. the maximum number of customers allowed in the store.
 We perform a parameter sweep to investigate the impacts of changing the maximum capacity in the store, ranging from 1 to 30.
 The remaining parameters are set to their default values.
 ### Face Masks

-We implement a face mask policy by reducing the transmission rate.
+We implement a face mask policy by reducing the transmission rate via scaling by a 'relative transmission risk reduction' factor RRR = 0.17.
 This decreases the number of average daily infections from 8.23e-9 to 1.4e-9.

 | Metric | Mean |
 | -------- | ------- |